 4. RV vaccine

 RV or rotavirus vaccine prevents rotavirus diseases.
 Rotavirus is spread from the mouth (fecal-oral route) and often causes diarrhea, vomiting, and fever.
 Severe diarrhea and dehydration can be life-threatening to infants and young children.
+The rotavirus vaccine is given orally and not through injection.

 5. PCV13 vaccine